gldias/extensions/ROS/ROS.md

 ![Spin Counter-Clockwise](ROSBlocks/SpinCounterClockwise.png)

 Sends a `twist` to tell the robot to spin counter-clockwise indefinitely.
 The arguments tell the robot how fast to spin.

-## Example App

-You can use a *minimal App Inventor application* or a more *in-depth example App Inventor application* to see the ROS extension in action.

 ## Developer Documentation